garciadavid2000/chatroom-client-server/README.md

 ![usingRoom2.png](usingRoom2.png)
 Another improvement we made involves the creation of `RoomServlet.java`.
 This class handles a get request from the client and sends a list of current active rooms in the form of the json.
 This aids the `refresh()` function in the `main.js` file which updates the list of rooms for all the clients.
+We also added room switching functionality so users can switch between rooms and communicate with users already in those rooms.

 [//]: # (We also implemented a Chat History functionality which displays the history of chat rooms when a new user joins.)

 ### External Resources
+The main dependencies we used for this project were jakarta for websockets and org.json for parsing JSON files on the server side.
+All the dependencies are listed in the `pom.xml` file which is in the root directory of the repository, and have the relevant website links commented above them.